visgl/luma.gl/modules/api/docs/README.md

 The `@luma.gl/api` module provides an abstract API for writing application code that works with both WebGPU and WebGL.

-This module cannot be used on its own: it relies on being backed up by another module that implements its api. luma.gl provides the `@luma.gl/webgl` and `@luma.gl/webgpu` modules.
+This module cannot be used on its own: it relies on being backed up by another module that implements its API. luma.gl provides adapters (implementations of the abstract API) through the `@luma.gl/webgl` and `@luma.gl/webgpu` modules.

 ## A WebGPU-style API